THE OTHER SIDE Helsinki (Toinen puoli)

 by Ulla Taipale

-The Other Side is featured in the Sinisalo novel as an enigmatic parallel world, where the earthly bees have their own access.The Other Side opens to the visitor through an audio work, that features parts of Johanna Sinisalo’s novel Enkelten Verta, recorded in Finnish and English.
+The Other Side is featured in the Johanna Sinisalo novel as an enigmatic parallel world, where the earthly bees have their own access.The Other Side opens to the visitor through an audio work, that features parts of Sinisalo’s novel, recorded in Finnish and English.

 The Other Side can be activated anytime by downloading the free Arilyn app from App Store or Google Play.
-With the app open, point your smart device to the graphic target plates* situated at the rocky hill.
-Through the targets you have access to the Other Side and can listen to the excerpts of the book The Blood of Angels by Johanna Sinisalo.
+With the app open and pointing a smart device to the graphic target plates* situated at the rocky hill, you have access to the Other Side and can listen to the text fragments.

 The graphics represent the structures of flowers growing at the site.
 They belong to maple, violet, bird cherry, rose, nettle and elder tree.
 The floral diagrams were introduced in the late 19th century by German botanist A.W.
 Eichler.